mikkokko/csldr/README.md

 2. Navigate to "cstrike/cl_dlls" (or "czero/cl_dlls" if you're playing Condition Zero)
 3. Rename the existing client.dll to client_orig.dll (client.so to client_orig.so on Linux)
 4. Play

+## Shader-based model renderer

+The shader-based model renderer requires OpenGL 2.0 for GLSL shaders.
+For GPU skinning to work, OpenGL 2.1 is required for non-square GLSL matrices and the GL_ARB_uniform_buffer_object extension is needed for UBOs.
+Currently the renderer doesn't have a lot going for it besides improved performance in some cases.
+Eventually I will add more features to it for modding purposes.

+Known issues with the renderer:
+- Lighting is way off (some parts are too dark and others too light)
+- Chrome rendering is wrong (haven't bothered to implement it properly yet because chrome is rarely used anywhere)
+- Custom rendermodes are not implemented (haven't bothered, rarely seen in-game like chrome)
+- Elights are not handled (also rarely seen in-game)

+The renderer can be enabled with `studio_fastpath 1` if the system supports it.
+To see information about the renderer's state, use `studio_info`.
+If you notice any issues with the renderer (models not looking as they should, worse performance, etc.) let me know by opening an issue.

 ## Other stuff